Home | Morning Starters | Year 5 | Grasslands

 Did You Know?

-In Botswana’s grasslands, bull elephants stride majestically, disturbing insects as they move.
-This creates an excellent opportunity for bee-eaters, brightly coloured birds that swoop and jostle to catch these insects in mid-air.
-Before the grass withers and food becomes scarce, these birds feast on their favourite snacks, taking full advantage of the elephants’ movements through their shared environment.
+In Botswana’s grasslands, bull elephants stride majestically through the tall savannah grass, disturbing insects as they move.
+This creates an excellent opportunity for bee-eaters – brightly coloured, agile birds that swoop and jostle to catch the startled insects in mid-air.

 Where in the world is Botswana?
 Click the 🌍